-Down arrow until PVC OPTIONS is selected.
-Press <Enter> and the screen shown in Figure 45 is shown.
+3. Down arrow until PVC OPTIONS is selected.
+Press <ENTER> and the screen shown in Figure 45 is shown.

-- 4. Use the right arrow key to select DLCI.
+4. Use the right arrow key to select DLCI.
+Press <ENTER>.
+Type in 20 and press <ENTER>.
+This is the DLCI that Montgomery uses for communication with Huntsville.

+- 5. Select DBU DLCI.
+Press <ENTER>.
+Type in 17 and press <ENTER>.
+This is the DLCI that the Huntsville IQ 310 uses to communicate with Montgomery. - 6.
+Select DBU PHONE NUMBER.
+Press <ENTER>.
+Type in 12565551000 and press <ENTER>. - 7.
+Select DBU on Inactive.
 Press <Enter>.
-Type in 20 and press <Enter>.
-This is the DLCI that Montgomery uses for communication with Huntsville. - 5.
-Select DBU DLCI.
+Select Enabled.
 Press <Enter>.
-Type in 17 and press <Enter>.
-This is the DLCI that the Hunts-ville IQ 710 uses to communicate with Montgomery. - Select DBU PHONE NUMBER.
-Press <Enter>.
-Type in 12565551000 and press <Enter>. - 7.
-Select DBU on INACTIVE.
-Press <Enter>.
-Select ENABLED.
-Press <Enter>.

 Since there is only one PVC for Montgomery, there is no need to enter another entry into the PVC table.
-At this point the Montgomery IQ 710 is configured for basic dial backup to Huntsville.
-The Configure PVC Options screen is shown in Figure 46.
+At this point the Montgomery IQ 310 is configured for basic dial backup to Huntsville.
+The CONFIGURE PVC OPTIONS screen is shown in Figure 46.
 The remaining options may be left at their default values.
 These features are not related to dial backup.
-For an explanation of these features, please refer to the User Manual.
+For an explanation of these features, please refer to the User Interface Guide of this manual.